arh23/strgen-js/README.md

 Generate random strings using a pattern system based on regex.

-Implemented with JavaScript - my first project with the language.
-Please take heed of this, as there could be some logical or structuring issues/inefficiencies in the code.

 Credits go to:
 - **Paul Wolf** for help with this project, and provision of the original Python implementation (https://github.com/paul-wolf/strgen).